mathkimchi/singularity/DEVLOG.md

 But anyways, I think I'm back where I started in terms of the actual app running and what the client can do.
 I guess the client has more ways to be implemented than before.

+2026-07-31 10:21AM

+I realized the UI looks jank because I am not doign the resize properly.